New York Liberty: The Tsai era and 2024 championship (2019–present)

 On December 6, 2021, the Liberty and head coach Walt Hopkins Jr. parted ways.
 The team would hire former Phoenix head coach Sandy Brondello in his place just over a month later on January 7, 2022.
 On the roster, the team brought in Stefanie Dolson of the defending champion Chicago Sky and drafted Nyara Sabally fifth overall, though the latter would miss her whole rookie season with an injury.
-In Brondello's first season at the helm, the team was forced to overcome an early injury to Laney and got off to a 1-7 start.
+In Brondello's first season at the helm, the team was forced to overcome an early injury to Laney and got off to a 1–7 start.
 But the All-Star efforts of Ionescu and Howard kept the team afloat and they would end the season on a three-game winning streak to secure its second consecutive playoff berth.
+In the ensuing postseason, the Liberty won the opening game of a best-of-three set with the Chicago Sky but dropped the latter pair.

+In 2023, the Liberty made several major transactions that turned them into immediate contenders: the team acquired 2021 WNBA MVP Jonquel Jones from the Connecticut Sun in a three-team deal that also obtained reserve Kayla Thornton from the Dallas Wings.
+The Liberty then added the equally accomplished Breanna Stewart and Courtney Vandersloot in free agency.
+Over the ensuing season, the Liberty won a franchise-record 32 games and defeated the Las Vegas Aces in the Commissioner's Cup in-season competition, with Jones securing MVP honors.
+The Liberty then took down the Washington Mystics and Connecticut Sun in the WNBA playoffs to earn their first WNBA Finals berth since 2002.
+Las Vegas, however, took revenge and the best-of-five series in four games.